congatudo/stuff/docs/install-congatudo.md

 $ npm run build
 ```

-### 6. You should copy now the new Valetudo binary file generated and the config file on your local machine to a rooted conga
+### 6. You should copy now the new Congatudo binary file generated and the config file on your local machine to a rooted conga
 ```
 scp ./build/armv7/valetudo root@<your pc ip>:<path>  #In conga 3090 this path could be /mnt/UDISK/ or similar directory you created i.e. mkdir /mnt/UDISK/valetudo
 scp /tmp/valetudo_config.json root@<your pc ip>:<path>  #In conga 3090 this path could be /mnt/UDISK/ or similar directory you created i.e. mkdir /mnt/UDISK/valetudo